dalenewman/Cfg-NET/Articles/Autofac.md

 }
 ```

-The module (above) becomes our single place to *compose*
+The module (above) becomes a single place to *compose*
 Cfg-NET.
-We use it like this:
+Use it like this:

 ```csharp
 /* in composition root*/